vitalets/playwright-bdd/docs/getting-started/write-first-test.md

 # Write first BDD test

-Follow the steps below to create and run first BDD test with `playwright-bdd`.
+Follow the steps below to create and run your first BDD test with `playwright-bdd`.

-?> In this guide we use JavaScript for simplicity, but you can use TypeScript as well
+?> This guide uses JavaScript for simplicity, but you can use TypeScript as well

 1. Create the following `playwright.config.js` in the project root:
    ```js